ctwardy/AoC_2022/README.md

 ## Day 8: Treehouse

 Straightforward but finicky.
-Lots of fixing off-by-one-ish errors, esp.
+Many off-by-one-ish errors, esp.
 Part 2.
+Two mornings.

 **Part 1** had two short functions: `edges()` used `np.pad()` to make a border of `1`s, then `vismap()` used a nested for loop to check the